NEWTON BATEMAN ELEMENTARY SCHOOL

 Matemáticas

-En matemáticas, utilizamos el plan de estudios GoMath alineado con los Common Core State Standards para desarrollar el conocimiento numérico de los estudiantes, enseñar estrategias de suma y resta, desarrollar una comprensión de base diez, e introducir conceptos de geometría, recolección de datos y medición.
+En matemáticas, utilizamos el plan de estudios Illustrative alineado con los Common Core State Standards para desarrollar el conocimiento numérico de los estudiantes, enseñar estrategias de suma y resta, desarrollar una comprensión de base diez, e introducir conceptos de geometría, recolección de datos y medición.

 Uno de los aspectos más desafiantes de las matemáticas de segundo grado es aprender a "reagrupar" diez para formar un grupo de diez, y reagrupar diez grupos de diez para formar cien.
 Esta habilidad nos permite sumar y restar números de dos y tres dígitos.